octavioroncero/madwave3/README.md

 $ ./colpot.sh

+$ mkdir pot func dip

 $ ./pot.out

-will generate that information. colpot.sh is a shell  that compile the potential to generate pot.out, providing an example of adapting a external potential.
+will generate that information. colpot.sh is a shell  that compile the "external potential" to generate pot.out.
+In EXAMPLES/H+DH-v0j0 there is an example on how make the interface for adapting a external potential code.

-It uses the data in "input.dat" organized in different namelists which is also used by mad3.out code to calculate state-to-state reation probabilities for each partial wave (total angular momenbtum J)
+pot.out and all auxiliary programs reads the data included in  "input.dat" organized in different namelists which is also used by mad3.out boundgrid.out  codes to calculate state-to-state reation probabilities for each partial wave (total angular momenbtum J)